relativityone/server-integrationpoints-integrationpoints/Source/kCura.IntegrationPoints.UITests/Readme.md

 Web browsers run in headless mode by default.
 To disable this mode and see browser window, set `UI.Options.Arguments.Headless` in `app.config` to `false`.

+It's recommended to run these tests in debug mode in Visual Studio.
+Thanks to that, Visual Studio will pause execution on error.
+Then it's possible to interact with web page as one wishes.
+For example, data entered on page can be modified, Integration Point can be rerun, or Errors tab can be checked.

 ---

 ## Running tests on Jenkins